======================================================================

 (polymorphs).
 Many other intermediate and related structures are also

 known.
-Most are produced from ores by a variety of wet processes using
+Most of these Al-O-OH systems are produced from ores by a

-aluminium and are themselves extremely useful.
-Some mixed oxide phases
+importance to the production of aluminium and are themselves extremely

-are also very useful, such as spinel (MgAl2O4), Na-β-alumina
+useful.
+Some mixed oxide phases are also very useful, such as spinel

-(NaAl11O17), and tricalcium aluminate (Ca3Al2O6, an important mineral
+(MgAl2O4), Na-β-alumina (NaAl11O17), and tricalcium aluminate

-phase in Portland cement).
+(Ca3Al2O6), an important mineral phase in Portland cement.

 The only stable chalcogenides under normal conditions are aluminium